hummingbird1986/stream-deck-with-ic7300-on-mac/README.md

  ![Screenshot 2021-06-08 at 10 40 52 PM](https://user-images.githubusercontent.com/39380985/121206164-d34d8300-c8aa-11eb-996c-14c29c08ee6b.png)

- 4.It will create a "build" folder under "stream-deck-with-ic7300-on-mac" folder, which contains most of the controllers .
-Each application is one controllers.
+ 4.It will create a "build" folder under "stream-deck-with-ic7300-on-mac" folder, which contains most of the Controllers .
+Each application is one Controllers.
 For instance, RIT.app that enables RIT function in your ic7300.
 RITOff.app will toggle the RIT off.

  # Work with Stream Deck